When I upgraded to the iPhone 5, in addition to the cost of the phone ($200+tax), there was also a $36 upgrade charge on my AT&T bill. $36 for what?

 Is it wrong to lie to AT&T to save money?
 Maybe.
 But is it wrong for AT&T to charge me $36 for an upgrade that they had no interaction with?
 I think so.

-I tested with for a few others, including Lauren’s family, which had 3 upgrades on the same bill.
+I tested with a few others, including Lauren’s family, which had 3 upgrades on the same bill.
 The result?
-No problem, $108 removed from the bill.
+No problem, $108 was removed from the bill.
 That’s a big deal!